 Under the laws of the Fair Housing Act, landlords are not permitted to perform certain actions including the following:

 They cannot ask the tenant to pay any pet fees since the animal is not considered as a pet

-They cannot request that the emotional support animal have any training to be considered as a support animal
+They cannot request that the emotional support animal have any training to be considered as an animal

-They cannot require the support animal to wear an identifying harness
+They cannot require the ESA to wear an identifying harness